-For over 127 years, Tennessee Baptist Children’s Homes has been providing Christ-centered, nurturing homes for children in hard places.
-Mrs. Georgia Eastman, who in 1891 felt led by the Lord to provide a Christian home for orphaned children, organized a committee of faithful ladies to pursue the work.
-In just six months, the home (The Hotel Delaware in West Nashville) was rented (for $50/month) and furnished, and the ministry accepted the first children into care.
+Tennessee Baptist Children’s Homes has been providing Christ-centered, nurturing homes for children in hard places since 1891.
+Mrs. Georgia Eastman, who felt led by the Lord to provide a Christian home for orphaned children, organized a committee of faithful ladies to pursue the work.
+In just six months, the home (the former Hotel Delaware in West Nashville) was furnished and rented for $50 per month, and the ministry accepted the first children into care.

 In 1911, the board of managers purchased its new site on Franklin Road in what would become Brentwood, TN.
 Soon there were dormitories, a hospital, a working dairy farm and a school on the campus.
 Through the years, TBCH has added other campuses and other ministries.
 Currently there are three residential campuses that provide on-campus homes for children not in state custody.
 Those campuses are located in Brentwood, Millington and Chattanooga.